WSm-77/traffic_light_management/README.md

 ## Project description

-> [!NOTE]
-> This project is a recruitment task to AVSystems company.

 This project simulates an intelligent traffic light system for a four-way crossing.
 The goal is to design and implement a system that dynamically adjusts the traffic light cycles based on traffic density on each road.